AudioPixie/TPRTracker/README.md

 - Automatic Go Mode
 	- The Go Mode graphic appears when you have everything needed to defeat Ganondorf
 	- Click on it to make it disappear
 	- If you click on it and want it back, head to General Settings to re-enable it
+	- The crest button in the top left of the map can be used to manually enable go mode at any time

 - Check Clearing
 	- A dungeon or area (e.g. Kakariko Village) can be cleared (all checks marked as completed) from the pop-out menu on the right side of the check list box
-	- This clears both regular and poe checks for the respective dungeon/area
+	- This clears hints, regular, poe, and bug checks for the respective dungeon/area
  	- All poes can be cleared in the same menu (overworld or dungeon separately)
+	- Unrequired dungeons can be cleared (based off of the currently selected dungeons in your layout)
 	- This does not affect rupee count

+- Hint Zones Overlay
+	- Enabled with the information button in the top right of the map
+	- Displays an overlay detailing in-game hint zone regions
+	- Note that all areas that appear in the list box (Dungeons, Ordon, Kakariko Village, etc.) are unique zones

+- Flexible Layout and Streaming Compatibility
+	- All layout options can be found in the visual settings tab
+	- Custom background colors for keying (accepts all hex code configurations and HTML color names)
+		- `#rgb`
+ 		- `#rgba`
+		- `#rrggbb`
+		- `#rrggbbaa`
+		- `lightblue`
+	- Compatibility with OBS Game Capture transparency (Windows only, enable "Allow Transparency" in OBS Game Capture and set background color to `#0000`)
+	- Items and dungeon keys can be set between transparent or darkened when not yet obtained (visible with custom background colors)
+	- Item background box can be enabled/disabled.
+When enabled, window can be resized to support an item-only view
+	- Custom Layout Save

 ## Spoiler Log integration